Contact Us For

 The Drying Company serving Cobbs Creek, VA

-Expert Ductwork Sealing, Home Energy Audits, & Insulation Contractor
+Reliable Duct Sealing, Home Energy Audits, & Insulation Contractor

-• Attic Insulation
+Attic Insulation & Blown-In Cellulose

-Blown-in insulation is often called blow-in or blown insulation, but it doesn’t matter what you call it.
-What does matter is how well it keeps your home insulated.
-Many people are under the impression that their attic has enough insulation, however, 9 out of 10 times it does not.
-In a nationwide study, it was found that the average American attic only has about 1/3 enough insulation to keep the home properly insulated.
-That is where blown-in insulation comes in.
-Blown-in insulation is blown into your attic and forms a dense layer that will ensure heat will not escape through the top of your home.
-Having an attic that is properly insulated can cut heating and cooling costs but up to 20%.
-What are you waiting for?
-Call or click today to schedule a FREE blown-in or attic insulation estimate!
+Since the attic is out of the way, many homeowners believe that their attic has enough insulation.
+However, 9 out of 10 times it does not.
+A nationwide study found that the average American attic only has about 1/3 enough insulation to keep the home properly insulated.
+That is why The Drying Company recommends blown-in insulation, as it forms a dense layer that ensures heat will not escape through the top of your home.
+When the attic is sufficiently insulated, you can cut heating and cooling costs up to 20%.

-Cobbs Creek’s Go-to Basement Waterproofing Company
+Cobbs Creek’s Skilled Basement Waterproofing Company

 • Waterproof Wall Coverings